notsotypicaldeveloper/My_GraphQL_APIs_with_Sockets/README.md

 # Purpose
-- Create a Authentication and Authorization server using GraphQL, Node.js, Express.
+- Create a Authentication and Authorization server using GraphQL, Node.js, Express, Typescript.
 - Add support for real-time communication using WebSockets.